Timinator2000/techio-algo-x/19 - 2025 and beyond/05 - nonograms with algorithm x.md

 <details>
 <summary>Spoiler #4: Mutual Exclusivity</summary>

-For any two contiguous segments.
-Each action of placing segment 1 (action 1) must be considered with each action of placing segment 2 (action 2).
+For any two contiguous segments in a single line.
+Each action of placing the first segment (action 1) must be considered with each action of placing the second segment (action 2).
 These actions are mutually exclusive if:

-1. The two segments do not overal at all.
+1. The two segments do not overlap.
 2. Segment 2's placement is earlier than the right end of segement 1 + two spaces.

 </details>